27b/27b/README.md

 # 👋 Introduction
-Hello, I'm Orión.
-I am a Python developer from Buenos Aires, Argentina.
+Hello, I'm **Orión**.
+I am a Back-End developer from Buenos Aires, Argentina.
 I'm currently working on my protfolio as a Back-End engineer.

-# About Me
-- 🌱 I’m currently learning Back-End
-- 💻 I use daily .py, .js, .db
+I use daily Python,Flask and Django to create projects, very soon I will be uploading them.

+**About Me**
 - 🤔 My hobbies are programming, reading, listen to podcast and learn English.
 - 💬 You can ask, just ask me.